leaningtech/labs/sites/browserpod/src/content/docs/15-more/00-glossary.md

 ## Pod

 A running [BrowserPod](/docs/reference/browserpod/) instance.
 Each Pod provides a sandboxed runtime environment with its own virtual filesystem, process space, and network layer.
-Pods run entirely in the browser and are ephemeral by design—they exist only while the browser tab is active.
+Pods run entirely in the browser and are ephemeral by default.
+They exist only while the browser tab is active.
+Though if preffered you can enable file persistence across sessions by passing `storageKey` when [`booting`](/docs/reference/browserpod/boot/) the pod.

 ## Portal